Lancetnik/Propan/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

 **Feature code example**
-Please, too show others how you image the feature syntax, illustrate it by the **Propan** code example
+Please, to show others how you image the feature syntax, illustrate it by the **Propan** code example

 ```python
 from propan import PropanApp